 A trial looking at palbociclib and letrozole before breast cancer surgery (PALLET)

-This trial is looking at palbociclib and letrozole to treat women before they have surgery to remove their breast cancer.
-It is recruiting women who have been through the
+This trial looked at palbociclib and letrozole for women before surgery to remove their breast cancer.

 More about this trial

 You might have a standard hormone treatment called letrozole.
 Researchers thought that adding another drug called palbociclib to letrozole might improve treatment.
 Palbociclib is a type of targeted drug.
 It targets and blocks the proteins that help cancer cells divide and grow.

 In this trial some women had letrozole on its own.
 And some had palbociclib and letrozole.